Builtins

 Section titled “The Display interface”Any type that implements the Display interface can be passed to print and println.

-interface Display { toString() -> string;}Passing a struct with no Display impl to a print builtin is a compile error, as is printing an enum, a slice, a tuple, or a pointer.
+interface Display { toString() -> string;}Passing a struct with no Display impl to a print builtin is a compile error, as is printing an enum, a tuple, or a pointer.
+A slice is not printable either, with one exception: a char[], like a char[N] and a char itself, prints its bytes as text rather than being rejected, the rule described above.
 Print never emits silence for a value it cannot render.
+Like every dusk diagnostic, that error prints three lines: a header, the source line, and a caret run under the offending call, with the caret columns counted in Unicode scalar values.

 Declaring an interface and writing an impl require @paradigm oop, so a file that gives its structs a Display impl declares that directive.
 Printing the value afterward needs no paradigm.